DeveloperNoShinigami/jcraft-eoe-attributes/docs/features.md

 Extends the melee hitbox reach of moves.
 Flat addition to the `moveDistance` field used for hit detection.

+### Windup Reduction (`jcraft_attributes:windup_reduction`)
+*Current Placeholder.* Intended to reduce the "startup" time of Stand moves.
+Maintained in the registry to ensure technical stability with existing player data.

 ---

 ## Specialized Ability Stats